shanemileham/levelupmylife/index.md

 ---

 ## _Psst..._ This is just Phase 1
 Be the first to know what's coming next.
-I promise it's good ;)
+I think you'll like it ;)
 {% include components/mailchimp-subscribe-horizontal.html %}

 ---